California Civil Liberties Public Education Program - Background and History of the Internment

 "The purpose of the California Civil Liberties Public Education Act is to sponsor public educational activities and development of educational materials to ensure that the events surrounding the exclusion, forced removal, and internment of civilians and permanent resident aliens of Japanese ancestry will be remembered, and so that the causes and circumstance of this and similar events may be illuminated and understood." - Education Code Section 13000. (a)

 From FY 98/99 thru FY 10/11, the CCLPEP provided competitive grants for public educational activities and for the development of educational materials to ensure that the events surrounding the exclusion, forced removal, and incarceration of civilians and permanent resident aliens of Japanese ancestry will be remembered and so that causes and circumstances of this and similar events may be illuminated and understood.
 During this time 366 grants were awarded, totaling $8,845,303.

 History of the Internment

-Over 120,000 United States citizens of Japanese ancestry and permanent resident aliens of Japan were removed by the Army.
-They were first taken to "assembly centers," which were temporary quarters at racetracks and fairgrounds.
+Over 120,000 United States citizens of Japanese ancestry and permanent resident aliens from Japan were removed by the Army and were first taken to "assembly centers," which were temporary quarters at racetracks and fairgrounds.
 They were later taken to "relocation camps," which were bleak barrack camps, mostly in desolate areas of the West.
 Some families spent years living under these conditions and suffered enormous personal and economic damages and losses.